lizmat/articles/5to6-finalizing.md

     }
     # lexical pad is gone, reference count to 0

-In Perl 5, if the value is an object (aka `bless`ed), it will then get the `DESTROY` method called on it.
+In Perl 5, if the value is an object (aka blessed), it will then get the `DESTROY` method called on it.

     {